blalpert/best_ex/README.md

 ### Perform New Analyses

 Our story compared market makers' SEC Rule 605 reports for the most recent three months --- since that's the minimum range that every firm made available.
 But these scripts should work on any set of *un-compressed* Form 605 files (in other words, you should "unzip" any data that you got in compressed form).
 The files we used in our story are large -- hundreds of megabytes, in total.
-That's why we just include a sample file here, but you can replace the sample file that's in the directory **"./rule605/data/f605\_data"** with as many months' raw files as you like, from any market maker or exchange that makes them publicly-available.
+That's why we just include sample files here for Citadel Securities, but you can replace the sample file that's in the directory **"./rule605/data/f605\_data"** with as many months' raw files as you like, from any market maker or exchange that makes them publicly-available.
 Then repeat the process described in preceding two paragraphs (to keep the separate results for each firm, you may want to first move any **".csv"** files previously written to the directory **"/rule605/analysis/results-data"**), which preserve spreadsheet-readable records of the analysis and a formatted table of the Rule 605 data.

 If you know a bit of R and statistics, you can add code to the **"form605\_analysis.R"** file and carry out any analysis that the Form 605 data allow.
 That's how reproducible research accelerates the growth of our collective knowledge.